liuchengxu/space-vim/README.md

 [space-vim](https://github.com/liuchengxu/space-vim) is a vim distribution inspired by [spacemacs](https://github.com/syl20bnr/spacemacs), especially in key bindings, intended for offering an out-of-the-box vim configuration.

 I use both spacemacs and vim everyday and hope they maintain consistency in operation as far as possible.
 Hence it is fruitful to those who use spacemacs and vim at the same time as well as vim beginer.
+Furthermore, I live in the terminal vim, so space-vim may not be so perfect for GVIM, feel free to improve it if you find any unconvenience in GVIM.

 The distribution is customisable using a `~/.vimrc.local` and `~/.vimrc.plug.local` Vim RC files.